mrcoopaloop11/gma2_maker/README.md

 Transfer the unzipped folder to a USB stick.
 You can then transfer the USB to your GrandMA2 console.

 Once you have the USB connected to your console, from your GrandMA2 software, create a new basic windows: `System` -> `Plugins`.
 `Edit` an empty space for a new plugin.
 On the bottom of this popup GUI, click on the `import` button.
 Change your `Select Drive` to the USB drive with the Maker+ plugin suite.
-Go through each folder and find a XML files that you'd to import.
+Go through each folder and find a XML files that you'd like to import.

 > *LUA* files won't show on `import` GUI. *XML* files help import *LUA* files into the plugin pool.